Molkobain/itop-datacenter-view/README.md

 ### Compatibility
 Compatible with iTop 2.3+

+### Dependencies
+* Module `molkobain-handy-framework/1.0.0`
+* Module `molkobain-console-tooltips/1.0.2`

+TODO: All dependencies are included in the `dist/` folder, so all you need to do is following the installation section below.

 ### Installation
 * Unzip the extension
 * Copy the ``dist/molkobain-datacenter-view`` folder under ``<PATH_TO_ITOP>/extensions`` folder of your iTop